 The Assembly Military and Veterans' Affairs Committee is responsible for monitoring all segments of state military preparedness, the National Guard and issues that pertain to veterans and their service.

 Democratic Research Aide: Ben A. Graziano

 Group - C

-"Returning veterans deserve support and access to every resource we can provide and, by registering them we will be able to do just that," said Andrzejczak (D-Cape May, Atlantic and Cumberland).
+"Returning veterans deserve support and access to every resource we can provide and, by encouraging them to register we will be able to do just that," said Andrzejczak (D-Cape May, Atlantic and Cumberland)...

 Eustace, Andrzejczak, DeAngelo & Sumter Bill to Allow Veterans to File for Unemployment Benefits Online OK'd by AssemblyLegislation sponsored by Assembly Democrats Tim Eustace, Bob Andrzejczak, Wayne DeAngelo and Shavonda Sumter to ensure that all claimants have the same access unemployment benefits online was approved 76-0 Monday by the Assembly.
 Currently, claimants who served in the military, worked in government or worked outside of the state can only apply over the telephone or in person.

 "Currently policy neglects to provide veterans and others the same conveniences in filing for UI benefits as other residents," said Eustace (D-Bergen/Passaic).
 "All claimants in New Jersey should have equal access to all unemployment benefits filing options, especially those who have fought for this country..."